Colesbourne Park Snowdrops

 It is clear that he planted widely, as the Colesbourne Park garden today contains large populations of snowdrops, many of them hybrids, descended from those plantings.

 New cultivars have been added to the collection each year, with the collection now totalling some 350 cultivars.

-One of the best snowdrop Gardens to visit in the UK - Editor.
+One of the best snowdrop displays to visit in England - Editor.